USA Customs Clearance Logo White

 What are Steel Import Tariffs?

-Section 232 and Section 301 are executive orders signed in 2018 that place additional tariffs on the import of steel products into the U.S. Those tariffs were originally put in place in order to protect the interest of U.S. producers and manufacturers.
+Section 232 and Section 301 are executive orders signed in 2018 that place additional tariffs on the import of steel products into the nation.
+Those tariffs were originally put in place in order to protect the interest of U.S. producers and manufacturers.

 Section 232 Tariffs